Lake: Etymology, meaning, and usage of "lake"

 The word lake comes from Middle English lake ('lake, pond, waterway'), from Old English lacu ('pond, pool, stream'), from Proto-Germanic *lakō ('pond, ditch, slow moving stream'), from the Proto-Indo-European root *leǵ- ('to leak, drain').
-Cognates include Dutch laak ('lake, pond, ditch'), Middle Low German lāke ('water pooled in a riverbed, puddle') as in: :de:Wolfslake, :de:Butterlake, German Lache ('pool, puddle'), and Icelandic lækur ('slow flowing stream').
+Cognates include Dutch laak ('lake, pond, ditch'), Middle Low German lāke ('water pooled in a riverbed, puddle') as in: :de:Wolfslake, :de:Butterlake, Modern Low German Laak ('pool, puddle'), German Lache ('pool, puddle'), and Icelandic lækur ('slow flowing stream').
 Also related are the English words leak and leach.

 There is considerable uncertainty about defining the difference between lakes and ponds, and neither term has an internationally accepted definition across scientific disciplines or political boundaries.
 For example, limnologists have defined lakes as water bodies that are simply a larger version of a pond, which can have wave action on the shoreline or where wind-induced turbulence plays a major role in mixing the water column.
 None of these definitions completely excludes ponds and all are difficult to measure.
 For this reason, simple size-based definitions are increasingly used to separate ponds and lakes.
 Definitions for lake range in minimum sizes for a body of water from 2 ha to 8 ha.
 Pioneering animal ecologist Charles Elton regarded lakes as waterbodies of 40 ha or more.
 The term lake is also used to describe a feature such as Lake Eyre, which is a dry basin most of the time but may become filled under seasonal conditions of heavy rainfall.
 In common usage, many lakes bear names ending with the word pond, and a lesser number of names ending with lake are, in quasi-technical fact, ponds.
 One textbook illustrates this point with the following: "In Newfoundland, for example, almost every lake is called a pond, whereas in Wisconsin, almost every pond is called a lake."

 One hydrology book proposes to define the term "lake" as a body of water with the following five characteristics: